 Myeloma treatment options

-Chemotherapy is the main treatment for most types of myeloma.
+Chemotherapy is the main treatment for most types of multiple myeloma.
 Chemotherapy uses medicines to destroy cancer cells.
 You may receive medicine in a pill, injection or intravenously through your bloodstream.
 Because different chemotherapy drugs kill cancer cells in different ways, you may receive 2 or more chemotherapy drugs.

 You'll receive chemotherapy in courses, or cycles, that can take up to 28 days.
 A few days between cycles allows your body to rest before the next course.
 The side effects of chemotherapy may include nausea, vomiting, hair loss, weakness and loss of appetite.